Venezuela asks UN Security Council for emergency session over US military actions in the Caribbean

 Venezuela accuses the U.S. of threatening regional stability and claims four U.S. strikes killed 21 people in Caribbean waters, seeking UN recommendations to prevent further aggression.

-- Venezuela's government requested an emergency session of the United Nations Security Council regarding U.S. military actions in the Caribbean, stating these pose threats to regional and international peace, security, and stability.
+- Venezuela requested an emergency session of the United Nations Security Council regarding U.S. military actions near its waters.

 Strikes on Venezuelan boats prompt rare UN meeting on the United States - West Hawaii Today